kgrid-objects/score/docs/README.md

 Age must be between 30 and 90 years, and for values greater than 65 or less than 45 the results are limited.

-# How to get the SCORE Knowledge object running in your local environment
+# How to get the SCORE Knowledge Object running in your local environment

 ### Starting from source code